cara-tm/pat_text/README.md

     <txp:pat_lang_detect />
     <txp:pat_text items="en Hello World!,fr Salut les Geeks !" lang='<txp:variable name="visitor_lang" />' />

+**Important note**: it seems that the TXP tags parser limits the lenght (but pretty long) of its attributes content.
+Please, for best usage of this plugin, set short strings into the @items@ attribute.

 ## History and Changelogs

 This plugin created for the "FOTO" theme.